lindig/ps-label/README.md

 ![label](./images/label.png)

-Labels are arranged in a 2-by-5 matrix per sheet with optionional cut marks.
+Labels are arranged in a 2-by-5 matrix per sheet with optional cut marks.
 The paper format is DIN A4 but can be easily changed to Letter (around line 29 of [labels.ps]).